pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 ### Congratulations

 Congratulations!
 You've completed this **Pulumi Challenge**.
+Please fill in the form below to receive limited edition swag for this challenge.
+You will need to upload a screenshot of the `pulumi up` output for us to verify completion.

 If you want, please create a blog post, social media, or video documenting your work on this challenge.
-Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com) to claim your swag.
+Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com) to claim another piece of even more special swag.
 Winners will be chosen in a few months and receive a special prize.

 #### What you have learned